dpgaspar/Flask-AppBuilder/README.rst

 - BaseApp injects all necessary filter in jinja2, no need to import.
 - New Chart type, group by month and year.
 - No need to define route_base on View Classes, will assume class name in lower case.
+- No need to define labels for model's columns, they will be prettified.

 Bug Fixes
 ---------